 ProofSnap Evidence Package

-- Tamper-proof timestamp — proves exactly when you captured it
+• Independent timestamp proving exactly when you captured it

-- Integrity check — any edit to the file is detected instantly
+• SHA-256 integrity check, so any later edit to the file is detected

-- Forensic log + chain of custody — who captured what, when, how
+• Forensic log and chain of custody recording who captured what, when and how

-Already dismissed?
-Or sense it coming?
-Capture these in the next 10 minutes.
+Already dismissed, or can you see it coming?
+Capture these in the next 10 minutes

-If you still have access to work systems, every minute matters.
-Once they lock you out, this evidence is gone forever.
-If you’ve already been locked out, capture what’s still accessible — forwarded emails, LinkedIn messages, personal copies.
+If you still have access to work systems, every minute matters, because once you are locked out the evidence is gone.
+If you have already been locked out, capture what is still reachable: forwarded emails, LinkedIn messages and any personal copies.

 Your emergency capture checklist:

 Why this matters even if you already have screenshots: Your employer’s solicitors will argue your screenshots are fabricated.
 It happened in Brosnan, Osborn, and hundreds of other cases.
-ProofSnap creates evidence that can’t be disputed — each capture is cryptographically sealed with a timestamp your solicitor can independently verify.
-That’s the difference between a dismissed claim and a five-figure settlement.
+ProofSnap creates evidence that is far harder to dispute, because each capture is cryptographically sealed with a timestamp your solicitor can verify independently.
+That is the difference between a claim that turns on your word and one that turns on the record.

 Do the maths:

-Install takes 30 seconds.
-First capture in under 2 minutes.
+Installation takes about 30 seconds.
+Your first capture takes under 2 minutes.

 Already locked out of Teams, email, and VPN?